PaddlePaddle/PaddleClas/docs/en/whl_en.md

 ### 2. Definition of Parameters
 * model_name(str): model's name.
 If not assigning `model_file`and`params_file`, you can assign this param.
 If using inference model based on ImageNet1k provided by Paddle, set as default='ResNet50'.
 * image_file(str): image's path.
 Support assigning single local image, internet image and folder containing series of images.
+Also Support numpy.ndarray.
 * use_gpu(bool): Whether to use GPU or not, defalut=False。
 * use_tensorrt(bool): whether to open tensorrt or not.
 Using it can greatly promote predict preformance, default=False.
 * resize_short(int): resize the minima between height and width into resize_short(int), default=256